Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Results

+The firing rate at the main resonance frequency, shown in Fig. \ref{fig14}, is a square root function of the pulse amplitude $f_o \sim (I_0-I_{th})^{1/2}$, where $I_{th}$ is an approximate threshold.
+This implicates that the transition to firing occurs via a saddle node bifurcation.
+This is a property of the neuron's internal dynamics and is independent of a stimulus shape.
+However, it is important to realize that the character of the bifurcation at the resonance changes as the width of the pulse increases beyond optimal\cite{Borkowski2011}.
+For pulse widths approaching the time scale of the resonance, the firing rate becomes a discontinuous function of $I_0$.
+The transition to firing occurs then via a subcritical Hopf bifurcation and there is a bistable zone near the threshold at all frequencies.

+An illustration of slow firing rates near the resonance is shown in Fig. \ref{fig15}.
+It is quite surprising that this aspect of the HH neuron dynamics was not known until recently \cite{Borkowski2011}.
+We can expect similar slowing down in many other models of resonant neurons as well, although the exact details of this behavior will depend on the relative magnitude of time scales of each model.

-The threshold for biphasic monopolar pulses is shown in Fig. \ref{plusplus}.
-For $T_i \le T_{res}$ the most regular input signal with equally spaced pulses is also the least likely to elicit spiking.
-The meaning of parameters is as in Fig. \ref{stimulus}.
-When the regularity of the signal is distorted the threshold decreases.
+The threshold for biphasic monopolar pulses is shown in Fig. \ref{fig16}.
+For $T_i \le T_{res}$ the most regular input signal with equally spaced pulses, $\tau_1=T_i/2$, is also the least likely to elicit spiking.
+The notation here is the same as in Fig. \ref{stimulus}.
+Any deviation from the perfect regularity of the stimulus for $\tau_1=T_i/2$ and $T_i \le T_{res}$, either by means of a deterministic or stochastic perturbation leads to a decrease of threshold.

-Comparing Fig. \ref{tau=0.6-width=5-znak=-1} to Fig. \ref{respdiag-width=0.6}, we can conclude that the topology of the response diagram does not depend on the size of IPG for $\tau_1<5\textrm{ms}$.
+Comparing Fig. \ref{fig12} to Fig. \ref{fig2}, we can conclude that the topology of the response diagram does not depend on the size of IPG for $\tau_1<5\textrm{ms}$.
 The same is likely to be true for all types of periodic short pulses irrespective of details of their time dependence.
 This is an illustration of the well known fact that the HH neuron has a charge threshold property.
-When a relatively strong current is delivered in a short time, the voltage change is mainly determined by the capacitive current\cite{Hodgkin1946,Noble1966,Koch1999}.
+When a relatively strong current is delivered in a short time, the voltage change is mainly determined by the capacitive current \cite{Hodgkin1946,Noble1966,Koch1999}.

 In neural electrical stimulation the main safety factors are the amount of charge transferred in a single pulse, $Q_{th}$, and energy per spike, $E_{th}$, needed to evoke spiking,